SNodeC/snode.c/docs/ai/openai/codex/raw-protocol-engine.md

 error.
 Pending server requests and pre-ready messages are cleared without being answered.

 Deferred protocol work is generation-checked.
+A normal matched result or remote error callback belongs to the connection generation that received it.
+If that generation is invalidated before the queued callback executes, the callback is suppressed; the already-matched request is not converted into a cancellation.
+Cancellation callbacks created while invalidating requests that are still pending are instead lifetime-bound and remain deliverable exactly once across an explicit restart.
 Work retained from an old connection cannot dispatch into a restarted connection, and stale responses cannot match new requests.
 Installed notification, server-request, and unknown handlers belong to the public client object and remain installed across the explicit recovery sequence:

 ```text
 Failed -> stop() -> Stopping -> Stopped -> start() -> Ready